mjstraughan/CubingHistory/docs/3x3/Methods/RouxFOP.md

 **Steps:**

 1. Solve the two 1x2x3 blocks as in the Roux method.
-2. Solving the DF and DB edges and the M slice centers.
+2. Solve the DF and DB edges and the M slice centers.
 3. OLL.
 4. PLL.